headercom

 The consequences of a default on a personal loan are huge.
 Amidst the legal complications and penalty charges associated with loan defaulters, the following are the consequences a borrower may experience with loan default.

-Impacting Your Credit Score Drastically
+1. Impacting Your Credit Score Drastically

 So, with a low credit score, the borrower may face difficulties obtaining future loans or credit cards.
 A lender or lending institute uses your credit score to determine your creditworthiness.
 That means a poor score results in the rejection of your future loan applications.
-Alternatively, it may result in an approved loan with a higher interest rate.
+Alternatively, it may result in an approved loan with a higher personal loan interest rate.

 Besides, the defaulted loan remains on the credit score for a longer period of time.
 This serves as a warning sign for prospective creditors and lenders for future loan or credit card applications.

-Legal Warnings
+2. Legal Warnings

 After you miss the second or third payment, your lender may issue a notification.
 A few lending institutes’ agents call or message you on the registered telephone number to ask for the payment.
 If the payment is still not clear from your end, the lender may issue the default notice document.